BurnyCoder/wikipedia-agent/README.md

 The project uses a modular architecture with:
 - LangGraph's ReAct agent for agent orchestration
 - LangChain for LLM interactions and tool integration
-- FAISS for vector storage (when using RAG)
+- FAISS for vector storage (when using RAG), or soon finished GraphRAG
 - Streamlit for the web interface

 ## Setup